ARMv8 feature detection broken, leading to illegal instruction crashes

 So: the current ARM feature checks are broken, but even the simple fix won't improve the situation that the resulting code may not run on the target system specified by march/mcpu/mtune.

-#1 Updated by Robin McCorkell 9 months ago
+#1 Updated by Robin McCorkell about 2 years ago

 After a little more testing, I have found the problem is caused by the `asm(".arch_extension ...");` directives in the tests in SIMDExt.cmake, which unconditionally enable the selected extension for the architecture.
 Since we want to detect the architecture features, these directives break the tests.